agnesjiang/DonorsChoose/README.md

 ## 2. Data Preparation

 The main difficulty for data preparation is to create handmade new features.
 We did it in two main steps, first is to create new variables from the resources dataset.
-The second one is to use text mining to find important words that appear frequently in teacher proposal.
+The second one is to use sentiment analysis and text mining (TF-IDF) to find important words that appear frequently in teacher proposal.

 ## 3. Model

 We used xgboost packacge to create a supervised machine learning model to predict whether an application will be approved.
+The validate AUC is almost 0.8 which shows a relatively good prediction model.
 We saved the model in Google Cloud Storage for further prediction in the demo.

 ## 4. Demo